Information for Advisors

 First-Year Seminar Alerts

-Alerts will be deployed and entered between Monday, January 27th through Monday, February 3rd.
+Fall 2025 alerts will be deployed and entered between Monday, September 8th through Monday, September 15th.

 First-Year Writing Program and Foreign Language Courses

-Spring 2025 Alerts entry will begin on Monday, February 3rd and Early Alerts are due by Monday, February 10th for English and foreign language faculty.
+Fall 2025 Alerts entry will begin on Monday, September 15th and Early Alerts are due by Monday, September 22nd for English and foreign language faculty.

 Math Courses